 According to current Landi teachers, the company’s support team is great and the hiring process is fast and frustration-free.

-If your salary expectations play a big role in your decision-making process then SayABC is a solid candidate to consider.
-They pay some of the highest rates in the industry, ranging up to $21 for a 40-minute class session.
+If your salary expectations play a big role in your decision-making process, then SayABC is a solid candidate to consider.
+They pay some of the highest rates in the industry, paying as high as $21 for a 40-minute class session.

-Class sizes range from 1 to 4 students between the ages of 5 and 12 and teachers can set their own hours.
+Class sizes range from 1 to 4 students between the ages of 5 and 12.
+Teachers can set their own hours.

-SayABC has an exclusive partnership with National Geographic Learning’s ‘Our World’ and offers pre-prepared lessons to teachers.
+SayABC has an exclusive partnership with National Geographic Learning’s ‘Our World’ and offers prepared lessons to teachers.